gowtham1997/CS639-website/index.md

 - Most of our error analysis also indicate OCR component in both these model (tesseract) is a significant bottleneck but its errors are sort of mitigated due to structure in end2end models but propagated in non-end2end models.
 Hence, we believe that future work should focus on improving OCR engines or adopting OCR free approaches.

-Recent works advocate for OCR free approaches and process image single shot and pass the representations to a pretrained language model decoder which also has capabilities to do zero-shot reasoning (Question answering, mutli-step classification or more).
+Recent works advocate for OCR free approaches and process image single shot and pass the representations to a pretrained language model decoder[6] which also has capabilities to do zero-shot reasoning (Question answering, mutli-step classification or more).
 We believe these systems are the future and more work leveraging the capabilites of LLMs to further improve image models or multimodal systems is the way forward.

  </div>